DeathlessMonarch/financial-aid-on-coursera/README.md

 ## Why are you applying for Financial Aid?
 (150 words minimum required)
-Hello, my name is [Your Name] and I live in developing nation of [Your Country].
-I'm applying for Financial Aid for the course [Course Name] because I do not have any source of income, and thus, can't afford the full tuition of the course at this time of my life and career.
+Hello, my name is [Your Name], and I live in the developing nation of [Your Country].
+I am applying for Financial Aid for the course [Course Name] because, at this point in my life and career, I do not have a steady source of income, which makes it difficult for me to afford the course fee.
-Receiving Financial Aid for this course will help me get valuable knowledge in [Write your preferred career, for example, Machine Learning].
-I have been searching for a job for a long time, but haven't had any luck yet...
-Time is of the essence for me, and receiving financial aid will allow me to focus on my studies and further my knowledge.
-I would like to invest in my career and my education, but at this moment I can only invest my time to increase my knowledge and advance in my career, since I do not have any funds.
-Hopefully, this will change in the upcoming years because I'm ambitious, and I want to increase my wealth of knowledge and practical skills.
-As such, I'm eager to work, and advance in my career.
+This course is crucial for me because it will allow me to gain knowledge in [preferred career, e.g., Machine Learning], a field I am passionate about and eager to work in.
+For some time now, I have been actively searching for a job, but finding opportunities has been a challenge.
+I strongly believe that this course will give me the skills and credentials I need to improve my chances of securing meaningful employment.
+Right now, the only resource I can invest is my time.
+With financial aid, I can dedicate myself fully to learning without worrying about the cost, which will help me make real progress toward my career goals.
+I am ambitious, and I want to expand both my knowledge and my practical skills to create a better future for myself.
+This course represents an important step in that journey, and I’m confident that the opportunity to complete it will have a significant impact on my professional development.
+I am excited to keep learning, growing, and eventually contributing to the field.
+Thank you for considering my application.
+I am eager to take this next step in my education with your support.

 ## How will taking this course help you achieve your career goals?
 (150 words minimum required)